Queen's Ergonomic Consulting Program (QECP)

 The Queen's Ergonomic Consulting Program is service for employees of Queen's University, with offices on campus.

-Assessments are performed by graduate students from the schools of Biomechanics and Rehabilitative Science at a cost of $90.00 per assessment.
+Assessments are performed by graduate students from the School of Kinesiology and Health Sciences at a cost of $100.00 per assessment.

 Consulting Services Provided

 - Ergonomic equipment recommendations and purchases